Seattle Vaccine Trials Unit Team

 Associate Medical Director

-Adrienne joined the VTU in 2020.
-She is an investigator and research clinician at the VTU dedicated to the search for an HIV vaccine, as well as vaccines for other diseases of global significance including tuberculosis and COVID-19.
-At the VTU, she continues to share her passion for working with local communities by leading our community engagement efforts.
-Adrienne is also an Assistant Professor in Global Health and Infectious Diseases at the University of Washington and an Assistant Professor in VIDD at the Fred Hutch.
-Her research focuses on reducing disparities in access to diagnosis, prevention, and good clinical outcomes for HIV, tuberculosis, and COVID-19.
+Adrienne joined the VTU in 2020 as a site investigator and research clinician.
+She is committed to advancing new vaccine candidates and improved prevention tools for HIV, tuberculosis (TB), and other infections of global significance.
+At the VTU, she shares her passion for prevention science and working with local communities as the investigator liaison to our community engagement efforts.
+Adrienne is an Assistant Professor in Global Health and Infectious Diseases at the University of Washington and an Assistant Professor in VIDD at the Fred Hutch.

 Candace Teague, ARNP (she/her)